Helsinki-NLP/OPUS-MT-app/README.md

 ```bash
 $ tar -czvf my-custom-model.tar.gz my-custom-model
 ```
-And you can import it via the GUI: Open translateLocally and go to **Edit -> Translator Settings -> Languages -> Import model** and navigate to the archive you created.
+And you can import it via the GUI: Open opusMT and go to **Edit -> Translator Settings -> Languages -> Import model** and navigate to the archive you created.

 ## Quantising the model
-The process described above will create a model usable by translateLocally, albeit not a very efficient one.
+The process described above will create a model usable by opusMT, albeit not a very efficient one.
 In order to create an efficient model we recommend that you quantise the model to 8-bit integers.
 You can do that by downloading and compiling the [Bergamot](https://github.com/browsermt/marian-dev) fork of marian, and using `marian-conv` to create the quantised model:
 ```bash
 $MARIAN/marian-conv -f input_model.npz -t output_model.bin --gemm-type intgemm8
 ```